 Could I start an embroidery business with the Brother PE535?

 Sure, but you would be somewhat limited in what you could embroidery.
 Remember, you can not stitch out designs larger than about 3.85″ x 3.85″ on this machine.
 But you could certainly offer products where the monograms are small, such as on baseball caps, gloves and shirt cuffs.
-When you need a more powerful machine, you can always upgrade.
+When you need a more powerful machine, you can always upgrade to a multi-needle machine.
 But this machine is certainly a good place to start.

 Well – I hope this review helps you decide if this embroidery machine is the right one for you.